Police: 2 dead, 6 injured in stabbings along Las Vegas Strip

 Three people were hospitalized in critical condition and another three were in stable condition, according to Las Vegas police, who said they began receiving 911 calls about the stabbings around 11:40 a.m. across the street from the Wynn casino and hotel.

+The Clark County coroner’s office identified the victims who were killed as Brent Allan Hallett, 47, and Maris Mareen Digiovanni, 30, both Las Vegas residents, the Las Vegas Review-Journal reported.

+The names of those wounded in the attack were not immediately released.

 Police described the suspect as a man in his 30s and said they were working to confirm his identity.
-He was not believed to be a local resident.

-Clark County Sheriff Joe Lombardo said the names of the two people killed were being withheld until their relatives can be notified.

-“Locals and tourists are the victims of this crime,” Lombardo said at a news conference.
+He is not a Las Vegas resident, according to Metropolitan Police Department Deputy Chief James LaRochelle.

-Metro Police Deputy Chief James LaRochelle said the initial stabbing was unprovoked and on the eastern sidewalk of Las Vegas Boulevard.
-He said the suspect then headed south and stabbed others.
+The initial stabbing was unprovoked and on the eastern sidewalk of Las Vegas Boulevard.
+The suspect then headed south and stabbed others, LaRochelle said.

 The man fled and was followed by 911 callers before he was taken into custody, authorities said.
 Police recovered the “large knife with a long blade” believed to have been used, LaRochelle said, calling the case a “hard-to-comprehend murder investigation.”

-Lombardo said there were no other suspects in the case and “the Strip is secure.”
+There were no other suspects in the case and “the Strip is secure,” Clark County Sheriff Joe Lombardo said.

 Police said it was too early in their investigation to speculate on a possible motive for the stabbings.